Irene Perveen

 Irene Perveen also spelled as Irene Parveen is a Pakistani playback singer from the 1960s, who mainly sang for Pakistani films.
 She gained popularity for her film song, "Tumhi ho mehboob mere" for Shabab Kiranvi's Aaina (1966).

 Career

 In the beginning, Irene used to sing in Radio Pakistan's music programs.
 She started her career in the film Noor-e-Islam in 1957.
 She sang some popular duets with Masood Rana and Ahmed Rushdi.
-She later sang many hit songs for 31 films including one super-hit song in film Aina (1966), Tum Hee Ho Mehboob Meray, with lyrics by Khawaja Pervez and music by M Ashraf.
+She later sang many hit songs for 31 films including the super-hit song Tumhi Ho Mehboob Meray in Kiranvi's Aaina, with lyrics by Khawaja Pervez and music by M. Ashraf.
 In the 1960s, she was the most suitable female singer to sing comedy or parody songs, and sang many comedy songs with Ahmad Rushdi and Masood Rana.

 Personal life

-Irene married Cecil Samuel, a man from a prominent Peshawari family.
+Irene married Cecil Samuel, from a prominent Peshawari family.
 She has lived in England since 1983.